Gay and Lesbian Education Fund records

 In the early 1990s, the organization was involved in a highly visible and controversial Metro advertising campaign.
 The campaign was intended to create awareness that homosexuals were also people with families.
 The controversy was centered on how the ads were presented with the use of derogatory terminology used perhaps for shock value and to demonstrate the hurt people may feel when those terms are used to refer to them.

 By the mid-1990s, GALEF was continuing its practice of supporting individuals or groups with projects that helped further the crusade for equal rights for gays.

 Collection documents on the establishment and the work of the Gay and Lesbian Education Fund located in Washington, D.C.
 (GALEF).
 Originally established in 1980 as the Gay Activist Alliance Education Fund (GAAEF), the goals set forth by the organization was to help educate the general public, specifically the straight community, about gays and lesbians by sponsoring and supporting events and programs.

-Organized into seven series: Board of Directors, Meeting agendas and minutes, Administrative files, Publications, Audio/Visual, Affiliate organizations, and Miscellaneous.
+Organized into seven series: Board of Directors, Meeting agendas and minutes, Administrative files, Publications, Audio/Visual, Affiliate organizations, and Publications, publicity, and office records.